pensjonatus/flash-fiction/blog/voicebox.md

 ---
-title: 'Voicebox'
+title: Voicebox
 date: '2013-12-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She was walking down the street back from work.
 It was a November night, cold,